6 core SEO goals for 2025 & how to achieve them

 Track your progress

 Finally, define your KPIs (key performance indicators).
-Depending on your goals, these could include organic traffic, keyword rankings, conversion rates, or backlinks earned.
+Depending on your goals, these could include organic traffic, keyword rankings, conversion rates, or backlinks.
 Tracking the right SEO KPIs helps you stay on course and measure the impact of your SEO efforts.

 Now that you understand how to set SEO goals.
-Let's discuss which SEO goals you should target this year.
+Let's discuss which SEO goals you should target in 2025.

 READ MORE: How to choose the right metrics & KPIs for the SEO funnel